Ghrishneshwar Temple

-Grishneshwar Jyotirlinga is a Hindu temple of Hindu God Shiva in Verul village of Chhatrapati Sambhajinagar, Maharashtra, India.
+Ghrishneshwar Jyotirlinga (IAST: Ghṛṣṇeśvara), also known as Grishneswhar, is a Hindu temple of Shiva in Verul village of Aurangabad district, Maharashtra.
 It is one of the 12 Jyotirlinga mandirs.
-The mandir is a national protected site, one and a half kilometers away from the Ellora Caves, 30 km north-west of the city Sambhajinagar, and 300 km east-northeast far from Mumbai.
-Grishneshwar is mentioned in the Shiva Purana, the Skanda Purana, the Ramayana and the Mahabharata.
+The mandir is a national protected site, one and a half kilometers away from the Ellora Caves, 30 km north-west of the Aurangabad, and 300 km east-northeast far from Mumbai.
+Ghrishneshwar is mentioned in the Shiva Purana, the Skanda Purana, the Ramayana and the Mahabharata.

 Etymology

+The etymology is not sure.
+Several traditional accounts exist for the origin of the Sanskrit compound ghṛṣṇeśvara: The first account is a story from the Padma Purana where a devoted woman named Ghṛṣṇā asks Śiva to come and reside in this place.
+Thus, the name Lord of Ghṛṣṇā [ghṛṣṇeśvara].
+The second story Parvati as rubbing (Sanskrit root ghṛṣ-) safron on her palms, and out of the rubbing this particular Shivlinga is produced.

-The word Ghrneshwara means "lord of compassion".
+A rarer alternative form of the name, Ghrneshwara means "lord of compassion".

 History

 The temple structure was destroyed by the Delhi Sultanate in 13th and 14th centuries.
 The temple went through several rounds of rebuilding followed by re-destruction during the Mughal-Maratha conflict.
 Maloji Bhosale (grandfather of Shivaji) first restored it in the 16th century and rebuilt it to its current form in the year 1729, under the sponsorship of queen Gautama Bai Holkar of Indore, after the fall of the Mughal Empire.
 It is presently an important and active pilgrimage site of the Hindus and attracts long lines of devotees daily.
 Anyone can enter the temple premises and its inner chambers, but to enter the sanctum sanctorum (garbha-gruha) of the temple, the local Hindu tradition demands that men must go bare-chested.